What are the geographic boundaries of WMMGA?

 Volunteer opportunities fall into four major categories:

-• Public Education (such as staffing tables and booths at farmers’ markets, fairs, and the Big E).
+• Public Education (such as staffing tables and booths at farmers’ markets, fairs, and community events).

 • Community Service (such as helping to maintain the herb garden at Berkshire Botanical Garden, the grounds at Wisteriahurst in Holyoke, the pollinator gardens at Northampton Community Garden, and other community resources).